Purple Hybrid Mattress Review

 Because the Purple uses a unique material in their comfort layer, Purple mattresses don’t feel like any other mattress on the market.
 The Purple Grid delivers the same level of pressure relief as memory foam while sleeping cooler.
 Because the grid collapses only once enough weight is applied, this mattress excels at evenly distributing weight across the entire body’s surface.
 The resulting feel is like floating, and the even weight distribution equals excellent spine alignment.

 The Purple Hybrid vs Other Purple Mattresses

-Purple manufactures five other mattresses: the Original Purple mattress, the Kid’s Purple mattress, the Purple Plus, and two Purple Hybrid Premier mattresses.
-Each of these mattresses has the Purple Grid as the top layer and therefore offers exceptional spine alignment and pressure relief.
+Purple manufactures several models, including the Original Purple mattress, the Kid’s Purple mattress, the Purple Plus, and two Purple Hybrid Premier mattresses.
+Each of these mattresses has the Purple GelFlex Grid as the top layer and therefore offers exceptional spine alignment and pressure relief.

 The Kid’s Purple has a similar hybrid construction as the Purple Hybrid but uses a high-density support foam in the base, rather than a coil system.
 It’s designed specifically for kids and only comes in a twin-size option.
 Since it’s made from polyfoam and Purple’s signature grid, it has a softer feel than the Purple Hybrid, falling at a 5/10 on the firmness scale.

 The Purple Plus comes with an extra premium foam layer in its core to provide additional cushioning for plus-sized sleepers.
 Like the Purple Hybrid, it draws heat away from your body to keep you cool all night long.
 The Purple Plus is a better option for those who weigh over 250 lbs.